-April/May of Year X-2 Planning & Audit prepare course,
+April/May of Year X-2

-discipline and professional field data and

-Deputy Vice-Chancellor (Academic)

-identifies courses, disciplines and/or

-professional fields for possible review.
+Planning & Audit prepare course, discipline and professional field data and Deputy Vice-Chancellor (Academic) identifies courses, disciplines and/or professional fields for possible review.

-Mid-June of Year X-2 UCPC annual course profile review preliminary meeting considers recommendations of the Deputy Vicediscontinuation of intakes.
+Mid-June of Year X-2

-Chancellor (Academic) and determines courses, disciplines and/or professional fields to be reviewed for modification or regarding reviews and requested to provide responses by end of August which address the factors outlined in
+UCPC annual course profile review preliminary meeting considers recommendations of the Deputy Vice-Chancellor (Academic) and determines courses, disciplines and/or professional fields to be reviewed for modification or discontinuation of intakes.

-End June of Year X-2 Faculties are advised of determinations
+End June of Year X-2